Rape in the Hebrew Bible: Song of Songs 5:7

-Fox and Exum interpreted Gustave Moreau's 1853 painting Le Cantique des cantiques as depicting the watchmen's sexual assault of the female protagonist in Songs 5:7.
+Fox and Exum interpreted Gustave Moreau's 1853 painting The Song of Songs as depicting the watchmen's sexual assault of the female protagonist in Songs 5:7.

 Readers of the Song of Songs, generally interpreted and celebrated as an erotic poem of perfect love, have long struggled to understand the meaning of verse 5:7, with Exum (2012) writing: "Because what happens in Song 5.7 seems out of place in the idyllic world of the Song, this verse has long been a stumbling block for commentators."
 The female protagonist in chapter 5, speaking in the first person, says she was waiting for her lover to visit her home in Jerusalem, but he did not appear.
 When she went looking for him, "The watchmen found me, Those who go the rounds of the city; they struck me, injured me, took my wrap from me, the watchmen of the walls."
 In a parallel episode in Songs 3:1–5, the woman also meets the watchmen, but here they do not do anything; instead, the protagonist finds her lover soon afterwards.
 (Note: 'The watchmen found me as they made their rounds in the city.
 "Have you seen the one my heart loves?"
 Scarcely had I passed them when I found the one my heart loves.'
 (Song of Songs 3:4–5)) Most scholars have interpreted this as something that happened to the protagonist in a dream rather than in real life, pointing out that she says in verse 2: "I was sleeping but my heart was awake", usually reasoning the scene should be understood as a metaphor.

 Fiona Black (2001) commented: "The 'finding' and stripping, beating and 'wounding' of a woman at night by a group of men is extremely suggestive of rape ... and this is a possibility that should not be excluded from this scene".
 Exum stated that whether or not it is a dream should not be the question, but rather: "Why did the poet, whose creations the lovers are and whose poem is a carefully crafted work of art, choose to depict such an outrageous incident in a love poem?"
 Michael V. Fox (1985) noted that Gustave Moreau's 1853 painting Le Cantique des cantiques ("The Song of Songs") has visualised the scene of Songs 5.7 as sexual aggression as well, since the woman is beaten and injured by the watchmen, and some of her clothes are stripped away (although it is unclear what rə-ḏî-ḏî means, and what else – if anything – the woman might have been wearing).
 Exum cited Moreau's painting in support of her analysis that this verse does indeed describe sexual assault, but it is so gratuituous and random that its inclusion in the story may defy explanation.